Tafkas/fritzbox-munin/README.md

 ## Installation & Configuration

-0. Pre-requesites for the fritzbox\_traffic and fritzbox\_uptime plugins is the fritzconnection package.
+0. Pre-requesites for the fritzbox\_traffic and fritzbox\_uptime plugins is the [fritzconnection](https://pypi.python.org/pypi/fritzconnection) package.
 To install it

         pip install fritzconnection

 1. Copy all the scripts to =/usr/share/munin/plugins

 2. Create entry in /etc/munin/plugin-cond.d/munin-node:

-    [fritzbox_\*]
+        [fritzbox_*]
-    env.fritzbox\_ip *ip_address_to_your_fritzbox*
+        env.fritzbox_ip <ip_address_to_your_fritzbox>
-    env.fritzbox\_password *fritzbox_password*
+        env.fritzbox_password <fritzbox_password>

-3. Create symbolic links to =/etc/munin/plugins=.
+3. Create symbolic links to /etc/munin/plugins.

-4. Restart the munin-node daemon: =/etc/init.d/munin-node restart=.
+4. Restart the munin-node daemon: /etc/init.d/munin-node restart.

 5. Done.
 You should now start to see the charts on the Munin pages.

 ## Environment Settings